Explaining Satoshis: The Atoms of the Bitcoin Network

 Key Takeaways

-• Smallest Unit: A satoshi is the smallest fraction of a bitcoin, with 100 million sats in 1 BTC.
+• Smallest Unit: A Satoshi is the smallest fraction of a Bitcoin, representing its most basic unit.

-• Creator's Homage: The unit is named after Bitcoin’s mysterious and pseudonymous creator, Satoshi Nakamoto.
+• Nakamoto's Legacy: The unit is named in honor of Bitcoin's pseudonymous creator, Satoshi Nakamoto.

 What Are Satoshis?